ISchwandner/Wildebeest/README.md

 ###   CONTENTS  ###
 Scripts numbered in order.
 Code builds on objects from previous scripts and can either be run consecutively or by storing final objects as .RData files for later use in the next script.
-Validation wildebeest movement data are not yet public and hence have been removed from this repository.

 ### DATA